skyferthesly/logger_client/README.md

 server is responding.

 # Improvements
-Being able to send ar arbitrary amount of optional parameters would be a great feature for the next iteration.
+Being able to send an arbitrary amount of optional parameters would be a great feature for the next iteration.

 The client could also use some basic testing.